"Lupus Patients Have Increased Risk For Heart Disease"

 It occurs when the immune system attacks the body’s own tissues, causing inflammation.

-This can effect just about any part of the body, similar to arthritis, and sometimes there are no symptoms until the damage is already done.
+This can effect just about any part of the body, similar to arthritis, and sometimes there are no symptoms of lupus until the damage is already done.

 About 1 in 3 people with it develop inflammation of the tissue around the lungs.